plain-insure/terraform-provider-cronjoborg/examples/basic/README.md

 # Basic Example

-This example demonstrates the basic usage of the cronjob provider, including both resource management and data sources.
+This example demonstrates the basic usage of the cronjoborg provider, including both resource management and data sources.

 ## Overview

-The cronjob provider supports full CRUD operations for cron jobs, including:
+The cronjoborg provider supports full CRUD operations for cron jobs, including:
-- Creating new jobs with `cronjob_job` resource
+- Creating new jobs with `cronjoborg_job` resource
-- Reading job details with `cronjob_job` data source
+- Reading job details with `cronjoborg_job` data source
-- Listing all jobs with `cronjob_jobs` data source
+- Listing all jobs with `cronjoborg_jobs` data source
-- Viewing job execution history with `cronjob_job_history` data source
+- Viewing job execution history with `cronjoborg_job_history` data source

 ## Usage